 Recognizing Spanish masculine nouns: Los sustantivos masculinos

 You will recognize Spanish masculine nouns, los sustantivos masculinos, because these words end in the letters -N, -O, -R, -S, -R, –L. Two examples of common masculine words are CORAZÓN (heart) and CARRO (heart).
 In addition, some masculine nouns end in the syllables –MA, -PA and –TA, just like the word PROBLEMA and MAPA.
-Be aware that there are also some Spanish feminine nouns that may end in -L and -MA such as: CARCEL (jail) and MAMÁ (mom).
+Know that there are also some Spanish feminine nouns that may end in -L and -MA such as: CÁRCEL (jail) and MAMÁ (mom).

 There are always exceptions to the rules for the gender of Spanish nouns, so always pay attention to certain clues like the definite article or indefinite article that precedes the word, or even the subject pronoun that accompanies the noun.
 For instance, in the sentence “Él es mi papá“, the pronoun ÉL tell that we are talking about a masculine noun.
 In general, you will not see or listen to isolated words in the language so those words that accompany Spanish nouns will be the key to know their gender.